neondaygame/neondaygame.github.io/philosophy.markdown

 Physically interact with at least one new beautiful woman every day.
 Consistency is much more powerful than volume.

-Focus on the physical interaction, which is 90% of the game.
+Focus on the physical face-to-face interaction, which is 90% of the game.
 Everything else is 10%.

 Manage my attention accordingly.
 Don't over-attend to fashion, social media, looks, texting, etc.

 ---